Data

 Step 3 Look for simplifications.
 Because the concentration of methanol is 10 times the initial concentration of triphenyl methyl chloride, its concentration is essentially constant

-Substituting for C_B in Equation 1
+Substituting for in Equation 1

 Step 4 Apply the CRE algorithm.